ddella/Debian11-K8s/Kubernetes-Admin-RBAC.md

 # Users access to Kubernetes API
 To manage a Kubernetes cluster, `kubectl` is usually used.
-Behind the hood it calls the API Server: the HTTP Rest API exposing all the endpoints of the cluster’s control plane.
+Behind the hood it calls the API Server.
+The HTTP Rest API exposing all the endpoints of the cluster’s control plane.
 When a request is sent to the API Server, it first needs to be authenticated (to make sure the requestor is known by the system) before it’s authorized (to make sure the requestor is allowed to perform the action requested).

 The authentication step is done through the use of authentication plugins.
 There are several plugins as different authentication mechanisms can be used: